How can a water softener help in your home?

 Basins and sinks

 A water softener can pay for itself within five years and last up to 20 years.
-It can even move house with you!

 How does a water softener work?